ved27/MLIP-PROJECT/README.md

 - utils/ -

   - init.py - import all in pwd
-  - augmentations.py - contains instances:
+  - augmentations.py - contains instances of all preprocessing and postprocessing methods:
     - function intersect - return intersection of two given bounding boxes
     - function jaccard_numpy - return IoU or jaccard overlap of two given bounding boxes
     - class Compose - definitions of different transforms to perform